mhoerth/kafka-rabbitmq-testsystem/README.md

 # Kafka + RabbitMQ testsystem

-This repository contains a testsystem for messagebus systems (currently Apache kafka and RabbitMQ), which is used in my batchelor thesis.
+This repository contains a testsystem for messagebus systems (currently Apache kafka and RabbitMQ), which is used in my bachelor thesis.

 # Repository Description
 - contains bouth kafka and rabbitmq testfiles